SB 71

 Current Bill Summary

-A legal dependent of a first responder is also eligible for a tuition waiver if he or she executes an agreement with the public institution of higher education he or she attends outlining the terms and conditions of the tuition waiver, including the legal dependent's commitment to reside in Missouri for the next five years, as well as a commitment provide a copy of his or her state income tax return annually to DHEWD in order to prove his or her residency in Missouri.
-The agreement shall also include a provision that if the tuition waiver recipient fails to provide proof of residency in Missouri for the five-year period following the use of the tuition waiver, he or she shall repay the public institution of higher education the amount of tuition that was waived.
-Finally, the agreement shall provide that any residency, filing, or payment obligation incurred by the tuition waiver recipient under the act is canceled in the event of the tuition waiver recipient's total and permanent disability or death.
+The legal dependent of public safety personnel with at least ten years of service is also eligible for a tuition award if he or she executes an agreement with the public institution of higher education outlining the terms and conditions of the tuition award, including the legal dependent's commitment to reside in Missouri for the next five years, as well as a commitment to provide a copy of his or her state income tax return annually to DHEWD in order to prove residency in Missouri.
+The agreement shall also include a provision that if the tuition award recipient fails to provide proof of residency in Missouri for the five-year period following the use of the tuition award, the tuition award shall be treated as a loan to such recipient, with the Missouri Higher Education Loan Authority as the loan servicer, as provided in the act.
+Finally, the agreement shall provide that any residency, filing, or payment obligation incurred by the tuition award recipient under the act is canceled in the event of the tuition award recipient's total and permanent disability or death.

-The legal dependent shall satisfy certain other criteria to be eligible for a tuition waiver.
+The legal dependent shall satisfy certain other criteria to be eligible for a tuition award.
 The legal dependent shall not have previously earned a baccalaureate degree, and he or she shall meet all admission requirements of the public institution of higher education he or she wishes to attend.
-The legal dependent shall also complete and submit a Free Application for Federal Student Aid and provide verification of the first responder's eligibility for the tuition waiver to the public institution of higher education, as provided in the act.
+The legal dependent shall also file a Free Application for Federal Student Aid and, if applicable, apply for financial assistance under the G.I.
+Bill, as well as providing verification of the public safety personnel's eligibility for the tuition award to DHEWD, as provided in the act.
+(Sections 173.2655 and 173.2660)

 OLIVIA SHANNON